Paul Newman: 1953–1958: Early roles

 He made his Broadway theatre debut in the original production of William Inge's Picnic with Kim Stanley in 1953.
 While working on the production, he met Joanne Woodward, an understudy.
-The two married in 1958.
+The two were married in 1958.
 He also appeared in the original Broadway production of The Desperate Hours in 1955.
 In 1959, he was in the original Broadway production of Sweet Bird of Youth with Geraldine Page and three years later starred with Page in the film version.
 During this time Newman started acting in television.
 His first credited role was in a 1952 episode of Tales of Tomorrow entitled "Ice from Space".
 In the mid-1950s, he appeared twice on CBS's Appointment with Adventure anthology series.

 In February 1954, Newman appeared in a screen test with James Dean, directed by Gjon Mili, for East of Eden (1955).
 Newman was tested for the role of Aron Trask, Dean for the role of Aron's twin brother Cal.
 Dean won his part, but Newman lost out to Richard Davalos.
-That same year, as a last-minute replacement for Dean, he co-starred with Eva Marie Saint and Frank Sinatra in a live, color television broadcast of Our Town which was a musical adaptation of Thornton Wilder's stage play.
-After Dean's death, Newman replaced Dean in the role of a boxer in a television adaptation of Hemingway's story "The Battler", written by A. E. Hotchner, that was broadcast live on October 18, 1955.
+That same year, as a last-minute replacement for Dean, he co-starred with Eva Marie Saint and Frank Sinatra in a live color television broadcast of Our Town, which was a musical adaptation of Thornton Wilder's stage play.
+After Dean's death, Newman replaced Dean in the role of a boxer in a television adaptation of Hemingway's story "The Battler", written by A. E. Hotchner.
+It was broadcast live on October 18, 1955.
 That performance led to his breakthrough role as Rocky Graziano in the film Somebody Up There Likes Me in 1956.
 The Dean connection had additional resonance.
-Newman was cast as Billy the Kid in The Left Handed Gun which was a role originally earmarked for Dean.
+Newman was cast as Billy the Kid in The Left Handed Gun, which was a role originally earmarked for Dean.
 Additionally, Dean was originally cast to play the role of Rocky Graziano in Somebody Up There Likes Me; however, with his death, Newman got the role.

+Newman's first film for Hollywood was The Silver Chalice (1954), co-starring Italian actress Pier Angeli.
+The film was a box-office failure, and the actor would later acknowledge his disdain for it.
+In 1956, Newman garnered much attention and acclaim for the role of Rocky Graziano in Robert Wise's biographical film Somebody Up There Likes Me.
+That year, he also played the lead in Arnold Laven's The Rack.
+In 1957, Newman worked again with director Wise in Until They Sail.
+Also that year, he acted in Michael Curtiz's The Helen Morgan Story.